nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You may find yourself in situations where you need to retrieve a specific group of animals from your `ZooKeep` book.
 For example, you may need to find animals with the same feed times or similar medical conditions.
-You can use this command to find and list all animals in the `ZooKeep` book whose fields contain any of the specified argument keywords (at least 1).
+You can use this command to find and list all animals in your `ZooKeep` book whose fields contain any of the specified argument keywords (at least 1).

 Format: `find KEYWORD [MORE KEYWORDS]…`